How Next-Generation Sequencing Works & How Our Services Save Time & Money

-- Using the capital saved through our program, companies are better able to reinvest in their core business and operations (staffing, inventory, marketing/sales, etc.).
+- Conserves working capital, enabling you to reinvest in your core business and operations (staffing, inventory, marketing/sales, etc.)

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

 When the Human Genome Project (HGP) began in 1990, the objective was to determine the DNA sequence of the entire euchromatic human genome within 15 years.